BigPolarBear1/factorization/README.md

 The day I break factorization will be day 0 of the gay future.
 A better world will be born.
 A world of human creativity.
 A world of art, science and spirituality.
 A world without suffering.
 I will see that world become reality, no matter the cost.

 Been unemployed for years without income, still looking for work: big_polar_bear1@proton.me ... able to relocate to anywhere in the world except the US.
+Depression man.
+Just really intense suicidal thoughts today.
+Everything that was good in my life has been gone for years now.
+Just been living a life without dignity, stuck in a tiny room, no income for years.
+Perhaps when it is an exceptionally nice day, I'll just do it, get it over with.
+Fck this bullshit.
+What a world filled with morrons.

 #### References (re-used many of the core number theoretical functions from these PoCs to fit my own algorithm):
 https://stackoverflow.com/questions/79330304/optimizing-sieving-code-in-the-self-initializing-quadratic-sieve-for-pypy